AVGirl/blackweb/README.md

 ### Contributions

 Agradecemos a todos aquellos que han contribuido a este proyecto.
-Los interesados pueden contribuir, enviándonos enlaces de nuevas "Domains Blacklist", para ser incluidas en este proyecto / We thank all those who contributed to this project.
-Those interested may contribute sending us new "Domains Blacklist" links to be included in this project
+Los interesados pueden contribuir, enviándonos enlaces de nuevas "Blacklist", para ser incluidas en este proyecto / We thank all those who contributed to this project.
+Those interested may contribute sending us new "Blacklist" links to be included in this project

 ### Licence